Perspicacity11/MakersWk7-JavascriptWebApps/resources/thermostat-backend/README.md

 # Thermostat server

 This project is intended as a small exemplar to be used for the JavaScript Thermostat web server.
+You can [download it as a zip here](./thermostat-backend.zip).

 Run the server:
 ```